sergeyprokudin/scholtrack/README.md

 ![scholtrack](https://github.com/user-attachments/assets/368377a3-c43b-4d59-a656-0f70f9d3f329)

 # ScholTrack: Effortlessly Gather, Trace, and Analyze Citations for Academic Papers

-**ScholTrack** is a Python command-line tool for fetching and exporting scholarly paper citations from [Semantic Scholar](https://www.semanticscholar.org/).
-It allows users to retrieve citations for a set of paper IDs and filter, sort, and export them to various formats such as CSV, JSON, and TXT.
-Users can define paper ID collections in `.txt` files, and there are options for sorting and displaying the results.
+**ScholTrack** is a Python command-line tool that helps researchers retrieve, organize, and export scholarly paper citations from [Semantic Scholar](https://www.semanticscholar.org/).
+Whether you need to track citations for specific papers or monitor the evolution of ideas across research fields, ScholTrack makes it easy to fetch, filter, and export citation data.
+You can work with individual papers or collections of key papers in your field.

 ## Motivation

-Tracking the evolution of ideas and recent developments in a field is crucial in academic research.
-One effective way to do this is by following specific lines of research, particularly by **keeping up with papers that cite certain seminal works**.
-For instance, to stay current with neural rendering research in computer vision, you might want track all papers citing foundational work like Neural Radiance Fields or 3D Gaussian Splatting.
-Similarly, to monitor recent advances in diffusion models, you could follow papers citing Denoising Diffusion Probabilistic Models.
+Tracking the evolution of ideas and staying up to date with developments in your research field is crucial for academic success.
+Often, this involves keeping an eye on papers that cite certain **seminal works**.
+For example, to follow the latest progress in **neural rendering** research, you might track papers citing foundational works like Neural Radiance Fields (NeRF) or 3D Gaussian Splatting.
+Similarly, to stay on top of advances in **diffusion models**, you could follow papers citing Denoising Diffusion Probabilistic Models (DDPM).

-ScholTrack enables you to do just that by efficiently gathering and organizing citation lists for specified papers.
-Additionally, it helps you explore intersections between fields, for example, by identifying papers that cite several seminal papers from different fields.
+ScholTrack enables you to do this seamlessly by gathering and organizing citation lists for specified papers.
+Furthermore, it allows you to explore intersections between fields, for example, by identifying papers that cite multiple seminal papers across different domains.

+## The "Collection" Feature

+Instead of tracking citations for a single paper, ScholTrack allows you to define and manage **collections** of paper IDs.
+These collections can represent the most influential works in a specific research area.
+By using collections, you can:
+- Fetch all citations to multiple seminal works in one go.
+- Share and extend paper collections with collaborators.
+- Monitor broader developments in your field by tracking a group of influential papers.

+Collections are stored as simple `.txt` files, making them easy to create, update, and share.

 ## Features

-- Fetch citations from Semantic Scholar based on a list of paper IDs.
+- Fetch citations from Semantic Scholar based on one or more paper IDs.
+- Define and track **collections** of papers.
-- Filter citing papers by how many source papers they reference (`cites-at-least-n` option).
+- Filter citing papers by how many source papers they reference (`--cites-at-least-n`).
 - Export citations to various formats:
   - CSV
   - JSON
   - Human-readable TXT
   - Display directly in the terminal (stdout)
-- Options to skip fields like abstract in the output.
+- Skip fields like abstract in the output (`--skip-abstract`).
-- Sort citations by citation count, ArXiv ID, or year.
+- Sort citations by citation count, ArXiv ID, or year (`--sort-by`).

 ## Installation

-Clone and install the repository:
+To get started, clone and install the repository:

 ```bash
 git clone https://github.com/sergeyprokudin/scholtrack.git